JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [Lime Rick](http://www.kongregate.com/games/kissmaj7/lime-rick) by Tommi Tuovinen
 An interesting snake game with gravity, where you need to eat all the apples but your snake grows with every move, not only after consuming fruit.
 The most common maneuver is to climb on your own body to reach greater heights, but there’s a lot more to it than that.
 It’s a longer game with many interesting levels, and adds two mechanics as the game progresses: locks and keys, and one that you might guess but I won’t reveal.

+There is a PuzzleScript [implementation](https://www.puzzlescript.net/play.html?p=6873930) of the first 10 levels, and there is also a fan level of Lime Rick at the end of [Simple Block Plagiarism Game](https://www.puzzlescript.net/play.html?p=5845220714269bdec8777532dfd943c6), which changes one mechanic slightly.

 ![lime rick](https://joelthefox.github.io/img/LimeRick.png)

 > Lime Rick is actually pretty much an improved remake of my older game "I